Killing of Richard Oland: Police interviews

 Shortly after being notified of Richard's death, members of the Oland family, including his wife Connie Oland, daughters Lisa Bustin and Jacqueline Walsh, and son Dennis Oland, arrived at the police station to give interviews and formal statements.

 Connie reported that on July 6, 2011, she and Richard were both at home until Richard received a call from Maureen Adamson at 9:50 am, reminding him of an appointment in his office with two insurance brokers at 10:00 am.
 Richard then left home for the office, and that was the last time Connie spoke with him.
 Connie said it was not uncommon for Richard not to return to their residence at night.
-Lisa Bustin, Dennis' sister, was interviewed alone.
+His daughter Lisa Bustin was interviewed alone.
 Bustin said that her father could have had anyone as an enemy, as he was "a hard-nosed businessman—pure business—and if you worked hard you would get his respect."

 Dennis' interview lasted over five hours and was separate from those of other family members.
 Video footage showed Dennis providing Cst.
 Davidson with a written and verbal account of his activities for the day prior to Richard's death.
 Dennis believed that his father had high expectations of him, but that he was not meeting those expectations.
 Davidson told Dennis that cameras could verify whether or not he was telling the truth about his presence at his father's office, and asked Dennis what clothing he had worn the day before.
 Dennis said he was wearing "these pants, these shoes, a blue dress shirt, and a navy blazer."